iferdel/sensor-data-streaming-pubsub/README.md

 * (GIF showing pods on k8 -- invitation to [homelab](https://github.com/iferdel/homelab))
 * *maybe(GIF showing map with GPS data from sensors -- either static or dynamic locations)*

-* General diagram (excalidraw or another software)

-I think that a design like this is a good starting point for a larger project that would involve a real and broader sensor monitoring spectrum with GPS (either via Wi-Fi or GSM), in mobile vehicles or static machinery aswell as in civil infrastructure.
+*I think that a design like this is a good starting point for a larger project that would involve a real and broader sensor monitoring spectrum with GPS (either via Wi-Fi or GSM), in mobile vehicles or static machinery aswell as in civil infrastructure.*

 ## Reason